New technology for construction monitoring

 A Conversation with the World

-When most of us hear the word infrastructure, we likely think of something fixed (structure), permanent, out of sight (infra), mechanical.
-We may envision pipes, tunnels, train tracks, bridges, roadways, power lines, rolling stock—and possibly factories, warehouses, ports, airports, and train stations.
+When most of us hear the word infrastructure, we likely think of something fixed such as pipes, tunnels, train tracks, bridges, roadways, power lines—and possibly IT hardware or servers.
 We know the world can't function without infrastructure.
-And we've probably heard that it is old and in disrepair.
-We know fixing it will be expensive, and we believe this work primarily involves rebuilding.
+And we've probably heard that it is old, in disrepair and needs to be modernized to meet the demands of the future.

 The good news is that repair, security, and new construction can be far less expensive and far more transformative than anyone understood even as recently as a decade ago.
-The infusion of intelligent technology and the emergence of location intelligence, along with a geospatial mind-set, make possible the integration of context awareness across all systems, grounding them in a renewed sense of place.
+The infusion of intelligent technology, artificial intelligence, and the emergence of location intelligence, along with a geographic approach, make possible the integration of context awareness across all systems—built and natural.

 What is location intelligence revealing about the future of infrastructure?